Last Updated: April 13, 2021

 - Even though Quebec is a predominantly French-speaking city, international students are more than happy to apply to the universities of Quebec.
 The European architecture and the variety of fun festivals celebrated in Quebec attract many people from around the world, and students are no exception.

 - Even though the city itself does not necessarily converse in English in their day-to-day life, the universities of Quebec function only through the medium of English.
-However, it is required of an international student to know French and English of a certain level to live and study freely in the city of Quebec.
+However, it is required of an international student to know French and English at a certain level to live and study freely in the city of Quebec.
 Few courses are strictly taught in French, which makes it all the more of an important requirement.

 - The city of Quebec houses great universities under it.
 Every university in Quebec delivers outstanding education and is actively involved in research under various fields of study and expertise.
 Scholars and researchers from all over the world come to the universities of Quebec as professors or to conduct research.
 Furthermore, the tuition fee for universities in Quebec is comparatively lower than other major cities in Canada - making the city a student favorite.